adina/2013-09-04-uiowa/day1.shell/Readme.md

 **Changing Directories**

 Now, let's move to a different directory.
-Right now, we are in the "day1.shell" directory which is in the "swc_hhmi" directory.
+Right now, we are in the "day1.shell" directory which is in the "2013-09-04-uiowa" directory.
 You can see this with the command `pwd`.
 The command `cd` (change directory) is used to move around.
-Let's move into the `~/swc_hhmi` directory.
+Let's move into the `~/2013-09-04-uiowa` directory.
 Enter the following command:

-    cd ~/swc_hhmi
+    cd ~/2013-09-04-uiowa

 Now use the `ls` command to see what is inside this directory.
 This directory contains all of the material for this boot camp.
 Now